HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 2. In the same terminal window, run:
    `ping localhost`
-   (to verify that the localhost settings are properly configured on your server.)
+   This verifies that the localhost settings are properly configured on your server.

 3. Linux/UNIX environments only:
    Ensure ulimit is set to 10240 or higher by running the command:
    `ulimit -n 10240`
    in the command line.

-4. Navigate to the `SETUP/IIM/<yourEnvironment>` folder.
-Where <yourEnvironment\> is the folder that best describes the operating system of the environment in which you are installing HCL® Digital Experience.
-For this guide the following is used: `SETUP/IIM/linux_x86_64`
+4. Navigate to the SETUP/IIM/<yourEnvironment> folder.
+Replace <yourEnvironment> with the folder that matches your operating system.
+For this guide, use: `SETUP/IIM/linux_x86_64`

 5. Install IBM® Installation Manager silently